apple/turicreate/userguide/object_detection/data-preparation.md

 # Convert masks to bounding boxes (drop masks that did not contain bounding box)
 sf_masks['coordinates'] = sf_masks['image'].apply(mask_to_bbox_coordinates)

-# There can be empty masks (which returns None), so let's sort them out
+# There can be empty masks (which returns None), so let's get rid of those
 sf_masks = sf_masks.dropna('coordinates')

 # Combine label and coordinates into a bounding box dictionary